 By the year 1914, when the “Armeda” toilet pictured here appeared in the Kohler Company’s product catalogue, Kohler had become one of the largest makers of bathroom furnishings in the United States.
 Located four miles west of Sheboygan, Kohler’s manufacturing plant already employed some 950 workers and the company was growing rapidly.
 Within the next few years, Kohler would construct a new village, also called “Kohler,” to house its workers, while at the same time its business continued to expand.

 That Kohler became a major supplier of bathroom furnishings is more than a little surprising, because the company’s founder, John Michael Kohler, had begun his working life first as a delivery truck driver and then a salesman.
 He had been born in 1844 in Schnepfau, in the western part of Austria, and emigrated to the United States with his father and stepmother in 1854.
-The family came first to Galena, Illinois, but then moved to St. Paul, Minnesota, to join relatives.
-Apparently unable to live with his violent-tempered father, John Michael left home at an early age, and eventually landed in Chicago.
-He lived there for nine years, working most of that time as a salesman.
+The family settled first to Galena, Illinois, but then moved to St. Paul, Minnesota, to join relatives.
+Apparently unable to stand living with his violent-tempered father, John Michael left home at an early age, and eventually landed in Chicago.
+He stayed there for nine years, working most of that time as a salesman.

 John Michael’s sales calls took him to Sheboygan, among other places, where he met and then married schoolteacher Lillie Vollrath in 1871.
 Lillie was the daughter of Jacob J. Vollrath, who himself had come to the United States from Germany.
 As was customary at the time, John Michael was taken into his father-in-law’s business, the Union Steel and Iron Foundry, located on the corner of Ninth St. and St. Clair Ave.
-Two years later, Jacob sold — or gave, the surviving records are not clear — the business to John Michael and a partner, and set up another business for himself.
+Two years later, Jacob sold — or gave, the surviving records are not clear — the business to John Michael and a partner.

 After the sale of the foundry, Jacob began a new business that hoped to specialize in the production of enamelware, such as tea kettles and cooking pots, for use in kitchens.
 Enameling, a process for applying polished surfaces such as glass or porcelain to metals, has been known since Antiquity.
 It requires great skill and experience to manage properly, and at first Jacob’s company was unable to produce high-quality enameled products for the consumer market.
 In search of better results, Jacob dispatched his son Andrew to Germany, to learn how to improve the process.
 Andrew’s trip was basically a form of industrial espionage, and it was made possible by his knowledge of foundry work and his fluency in German.
 Andrew spent the winter of 1873-1874 working in a foundry that used enameling.
 He returned to Sheboygan in 1874 with the essential techniques in hand.
 One more spying trip was needed to perfect the process, but finally Jacob’s Sheboygan Cast Steel Company was ready to enter the kitchen appliance market.